yungkolt/InfraPrime/docs/DOCKER.md

 | **MailHog** | http://localhost:8025 | - | `--profile dev-tools` |
 | **MinIO** | http://localhost:9001 | minioadmin / minioadmin123 | `--profile dev-tools` |

+> **Important:** The PostgreSQL database runs automatically with core services. pgAdmin is a web-based database administration tool that provides a GUI to manage the database - you only need it for database administration tasks like browsing tables, running SQL queries, or monitoring performance.

 ## Common Commands

 ### Development Workflow